mqvallieres/mqvlab_website/content/positions.en.md

 <!--### I want you to join me!-->
-**We have no openings for grad students or interns for the winter 2024.
+**We have no openings for grad students or interns for the summer 2024.
 Postdoc candidates with a background in bioinformatics/genetics/transcriptomics seeking to do computational work will be considered.
-New openings for grad students and interns are expected in Spring or Summer 2024.**
+New openings for grad students and interns could be announced in fall 2024.**

 Applicants seeking to conduct dry lab and/or experimental work are welcome to apply.
 Depending on the project, applicants with